kitty6xt5/PROJECT1/README.md

 ```
 select * from your_table_name;
 ````
-### Now you have created table for data entry and everything is done...
+### Now you have created table for data entry and everything is done...lets move on part 2.

 ## PART-2
 ### OVER-VIEW DIAGRAM